trcook/ncaa_2016/README.md

 these are the model building files that are run to generate model estimates. these scripts should expect an object called tourneydata and return a model object with a standard predict method.

+## short-term changes

+in the short term I will edit the pipeline to take the tourneydata object and produce a train and validate datasets.
+I will also add a final step that takes the model object returned from model_files and use it to produce a kaggle-formatted submission file.